zspitz/dlr/docs/dlr-spec-hosting/hosts-requirements.md

 Hosts need to have full control of config. (what langs are available, what versions, how code executes, etc.).

-Config and options representation has to be very pliable and extensible between host, DLR, and languages. (likely means Dict&lt;str,obj&gt;).
+Config and options representation has to be very pliable and extensible between host, DLR, and languages. (likely means Dict\<str,obj\>).

 There needs to be two levels of config (one for engine IDs, names, and LCs, and then one for per engine opts).